loag0/brAInwave/README.md

 3. **Upload a syllabus PDF** - brAInwave sends it to the backend where Gemini parses it and extracts topics, deadlines, and weightings
 4. **AI generates your study plan** - a conflict-aware roadmap is built around your open windows and returned as structured tasks
 5. **Study plan lands in your Library** - tasks are surfaced on the Home screen, ordered by priority and due date
+6. **Flashcard generation** - once material has been uploaded, you can generate flashcards directly from the Library
+7. **Upload assignments** - brAInwave parses the brief and injects the deadline into your planner automatically
-6. **Start a Pomodoro session** - tap any task to begin a focus block; sessions are logged locally and synced to the cloud
+8. **Start a Pomodoro session** - tap any task to begin a focus block; sessions are logged locally and synced to the cloud
-7. **Push notifications** fire before upcoming study blocks based on your timetable
+9. **Push notifications** fire before upcoming study blocks based on your timetable
+10. **Review your analytics** - check weekly activity charts and per-module study hours to track your progress
-8. **Export to PDF** - download a formatted version of your study plan directly to your device
+11. **Export to PDF** - download a formatted version of your study plan directly to your device
-9. **Go offline** - all data remains accessible; any changes are flagged and synced automatically when you're back online
+12. **Go offline** - all data remains accessible; any changes are flagged and synced automatically when you're back online

 ---